 From 1967 to 1973 he was Professor of Religion at Temple University, Philadelphia, where he was the Director of the Ph.D.
 Programs in Religion, Literature and Psychology.
 From 1954 to 1966 he was on the Faculty of Philosophy and Literature at the New School for Social Research, New York City.
 From 1951 to 1964 he was Professor of Philosophy, Religion, and Literature at Sarah Lawrence College.
-He has also taught at universities in Chicago, Ohio, Washington D.C., San Diego, Hawaii, New Orleans, and is Distinguished Consulting Faculty at Saybrook Graduate School, San Francisco.
+He has also taught at universities in Chicago, Ohio, Washington D.C., San Diego, Hawaii, and New Orleans.

 HomeAudio InterviewsDownloads